-A Peer Mentor is an upperclass student who leads a group of approximately 10 first-year or transfer students throughout their first year at LVC.
-Peer Mentors assist new students with making a successful transition to LVC through structured experiences, a mentor relationship, and being available for support for academic, personal, and social struggles, or providing necessary information about appropriate support services.
+A Peer Mentor is an upper-class student who leads a group of approximately 10 first-year or transfer students throughout their first year at LVC.
+Peer Mentors assist new students with making a successful transition to LVC through structured experiences, a mentor relationship, and being available for support for academic, personal, and social struggles.

 One of Student Government’s major responsibilities is to foster understanding, communication, and cooperation among the students, faculty, and administration.
 It serves as the channel for all students’ recommendations for establishing or changing policy and routes these recommendations to the appropriate administrative offices or faculty committees.
 Student Government also approves the constitutions of all campus organizations, regulates the elections of student government members and class officers, appoints student government members and other students to needed campus committees, and appropriates student activity funds.